Nationalist Party of Puerto Rico: Founding of the Nationalist Party

-In 1924, Dr. Pedro Albizu Campos joined the party and was named vice-president.
+In 1924, Pedro Albizu Campos joined the party and was named vice-president.
 Alegría was named Nationalist Party president in 1928 and held that position until 1930.
 By 1930, disagreements between Coll y Cuchi and Albizu Campos as to how the party should be run, led the former and his followers to leave and return to the Union Party.
 Albizu Campos did not like what he considered to be Coll y Cuchí's attitude of fraternal solidarity with the enemy.
-On May 11, 1930, Dr. Pedro Albizu Campos was elected president of the Puerto Rican Nationalist Party.
+On May 11, 1930, Pedro Albizu Campos was elected president of the Puerto Rican Nationalist Party.

 The Puerto Rican Nationalist Party maintained that, as a matter of international law, the Treaty of Paris following the Spanish–American War could not have empowered the Spanish to "give" to the US what was no longer theirs.
 Under Albizu Campos's leadership during the years of the Great Depression, the party became the largest independence movement in Puerto Rico.

 In the mid-1930s, there were disappointing electoral results and strong repression by the territorial police authorities.
 The party staged some protests that developed into celebrated incidents because of police overreaction: The October 1935 Rio Piedras and the Ponce massacres.
 In these, government forces fired on unarmed civilians.
 After the Río Piedras massacre, in December 1935, Albizu Campos announced that the Nationalist Party would withdraw from electoral participation while the United States kept control.
 Albizu Campos began to advocate direct, violent revolution.